U2C9727A4/oorrp/SPECIFICATION.md

 rsiz represents the full message size.
 This size includes rsiz's space aswell. rid is the message ID of the message.
 It is only used to corrolate request-reponse pairs.
 Due to this, it only applies to messages that are in-flight. message ID collisions are allowed as long as the colliding messages are not in-flight at the same time.

+# Errors
+Errors in OORRP are an uint32. with this layout:
+(numbers are decimal)
+Error codes ranging from 0 to 1000 are transport errors
+0: Invalid CRC.
+1: Malformed Message
+2: Desync recovery failed.

+Error codes ranging from 1000 to 2000 are message errors.
+1000: Invalid RID
+1001: Invalid OID
+1002: Invalid RPCID
+1003 Invalid Object Type.
+1004: Object does not exist.
+1005: Request size exceeds buffer limits.

+Error codes after 0x0000FFFF (hexidecimal) are open for use by RPCs defined by current and later versions of OORRP.
+But before that point it is reserved for OORRP.

 # After this point is V1 specific.